PauloCamargos/lgp-manager/README.md

-# LOGAH
+# LGP
-The LOGAH (Localizador e Gerenciador de Ativos Hospitalares) aims into keeping a record of all registered equipment in a hospital.
+The LGP (Localizador e Gerenciador de Ativos Hospitalares) aims into keeping a record of all registered equipment in a hospital.
 It uses the XBee technology (ZigBee protocol) to provide information about localization of a given asset inside an ambient.
 ## Usage
 First, configure all the devices using the XCTU software (link available at the section "Installs" bellow).
 Power then accordingly to your needs.
 To use this software, install the libraries described at the section "Installs" bellow, download or clone the repository.
-Change your directory to LOGAH/app/xbee manager.
+Change your directory to LGP/app/xbee manager.
 Connect the coordinator (local device) to your computer and execute the program.
 To execute the program, using Python 3, execute the main_gui.py program:

 `$ python3 main_gui.py`